-Longview Avenue is a street where young kids often play outside, so, in that sense, Caroline Malia is grateful the fox that attacked her Thursday morning grabbed a hold of her leg and not one of a child.
+Longview Avenue is a street where young kids often play outside, so, in that sense, Caroline Malia is grateful the grabbed a hold of her leg and not one of a child.

-Malia, a 23-year-old Fairleigh Dickinson University student, babysat a 16-month-old girl on the street for the past year and, on Thursday morning, went to see the girl one more time before leaving to finish her last two weeks of school before graduating.
+Malia, a 23-year-old student, babysat a 16-month-old girl on the street for the past year and, on Thursday morning, went to see the girl one more time before leaving to finish her last two weeks of school before graduating.

 As she was at the door, an animal she initially thought was a large cat approached her on the porch.
 Without making any movements, she told the animal, "shoo."
 The moment she said it, the animal bit her leg and would not stop attacking her, Malia said in an interview Thursday night.